 After you have seen “new” Dubai, you need to get over to the Dubai Creek area and see “old” Dubai- simple local restaurants, markets, and local people.
 My wife, the travel agent of the family, had suggested that we stay another 3 days at another hotel.
 Dubai is a long way to go for 3 days.

 We transfer over to the Holiday Inn Dubai Creek.
 Normal accommodations.
-We take a city tour, explore the souks, shops and enjoy some local food.
-Dubai Creek and area is the original Dubai.
-The earliest settlement of Dubai dates back to 1799 when the area became a trading hub and later an important port.
+We embark on a city tour to see the area.
+Later, walk through the souks, look in a few shops and eat some local food.
+The original Dubai is Dubai Creek and the immediate area.
+Dubai dates back to 1799 when the area started as a trading hub and many years later became an important port.
 Oil was discovered in Dubai and Qatar in 1966 and then the oil industry took over.
-The “new” Dubai (construction, financial services, tourism, real estate) comes from the emirate’s desire to diversify the economy (and the fact that oil will run out within the next 20 years).
+The “new” Dubai (construction, financial services, tourism, real estate) comes from the emirate’s desire to diversify the economy beyond oil (and the fact that oil will run out within the next 20 years).
 “Old” Dubai is authentic and rich in culture.